petertwigg/petertwigg.github.io/index.md

 Engaging a strong meditation practice also brings an expanded awareness of states of consciousness, the nature of your mind, healing, harmony and release from emotional blockages.

-Techniques involve meditation practice, IST — Inner Space Techniques of consciousness (therapeutic cognitive processes) to bring healing and harmony, work with death, bereavement and release from emotional blockages.
+Techniques involve meditation practice, IST — Inner Space Techniques of consciousness (a therapeutic cognitive process) to bring healing and harmony, work with death, bereavement and release from emotional blockages.
 Ultimately, my work is helping you to raise the voltage of your consciousness to facilitate your way of being in the world whilst being open to higher dimensions of yourself.

 In my work with clients I draw from my training in homeopathy and naturopathy together with training and depth of personal experience in meditation, self-development work and experiences of consciousness.
 My evolution as a practitioner has seen me move from being a naturopath and homeopath towards becoming a healer.
 My task is to find the right tool to help you move forward.
 My focus also provides a framework in which to help people transform or heal.
 The work I do is often extremely subtle and profound.
 It is a work of depth seeking to bring about change at the deepest level of yourself.